 Delicate point if one is not equipped the studio way

-It’s the richest light in terms of wavelengths, from red to violet, but it’s also the most variable in direction, intensity and color temperature (although this last point is not very important, see Color adjustment).
+It’s the richest light in terms of wavelengths, from red to violet, but it’s also the most variable in direction, intensity and colour temperature (although this last point is not very important, see Color adjustment).
 Avoid full sunlight, which gives a too raw and direct light.
 Also avoid a windy and cloudy weather where the passing clouds will make brightness vary greatly and quickly.
 Better is a uniformly gray weather.
 Use a reflector (a white extruded polystyrene plate for example) to make the light uniform and diffuse.

 Mistake not to be committed: the contre-jour.
 Light must not come from the rear of the subject.
 Since you cannot change the orientation of the sun, you must rotate your subject accordingly.
 Ideally, the solar rays should fall at 45°, both vertically and horizontally.

 Note: LED lamps, which come on the market, despite some advantages (very long life, immediate lighting, very little heat emission), have the same disadvantage compared to the visible spectrum.

 Incandescent lamps are no longer popular.
 Their light tends towards the red, but their spectrum is nevertheless richer than that of the fluorescent lamps.
 If the classics are no longer on the market, there are still quartz lamps, in the form of classic bulbs containing the quartz bulb, which is very fragile, or tubes for “halogen” floor lamps, or also small spotlights.